-Gab was founded on the basis of pushing the limits to what a centralized company can achieve.
+Gab was founded on the basis of pushing the limits to what an alternative social network can achieve.
 Gab's success has been achieved by pushing these limits.
-Gab is now at a crossroad.
-It is rapidly approaching the limit of what its centralized architecture can achieve.
-We at Gab wish to continue our growth.
-To do so, we need to leverage the innovation of decentralized technology.

 Gab's team has a track record of success.
-Unlike most decentralized teams, our competency is earned and real.
-Our vision is to augment existing decentralized standards.
+Unlike most teams, our competency is earned and real.
 To provide the features we need, and to ensure equal access by similar service providers.
 Open standards are what allowed the first generation of Internet apps to grow to the size they are today.
-Open standards will empower the next generation of decentralized services to displace incumbents.
-We are creating a new decentralized layer of message storage and routing infrastructure.
+Open standards will empower the next generation of services to displace incumbents.
 We seek to share our growth, with investors, and others in the modern Internet community.

-So why is now the time to build this backbone?
+So why is now the time to build this alternative social networking platform?
 The JOBS Act.
 Traditional venture capitalists are the usual path to fund large engineering challenges.
 But the risks of free speech are incompatible with the Venture Capitalists that brought us here.
 With the JOBS Act, there's now an alternative path.
 Our solution is to embrace the support of the US government, via the path set forth by the JOBS Act.
-Our goal is to offer on of the first fully compliant ICOs with American funding laws.
-Our decentralized needs are not an act of fraud.
 Our pursuit is noble, and in the tradition of American Free speech standards.
 By legally soliciting investors, we offer accountability alongside an embrace of American ideals.

 Now is the time to renovate the Internet.
 To fulfill its noble promise.
-To maintain a system by which everyone can pursue humanity's most virtuous goal: the right to speak freely.
+To maintain a system by which everyone can pursue what we believe to be humanity's most virtuous goal: the right to speak freely.